<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Lease termination is effective 30 days after the next rent payment is due.
 For example, if your payment is due at the first of the month, and you give notice on April 7, the lease ends May 31.

 • Landlords may not hold security deposits for any retribution for the lease break.
-They can, however, hold money for damage beyond normal wear and tear.
+They can, however, keep money for damage beyond normal wear and tear.

-A PCS or deployment can be very stressful if you're unprepared or surprised by the change.
-Understanding and feeling comfortable with military clauses and the SCRA help to make the transition smoother and less chaotic.
-MilitaryByOwner has many resources for moving and relocation help.
+A PCS move or deployment can be stressful if you're unprepared or surprised by the change.
+Understanding and feeling comfortable with military clauses and the SCRA helps to make the transition smoother and less chaotic.
+MilitaryByOwner provides numerous resources to assist with moving and relocation.
 Legal forms, PCS checklists, and much more are available under the website’s Resources tab.

 Note: this post does not constitute legal advice, but is for informational purposes only.
 Please consult your local and state laws and military installation's legal office for more information about the SCRA and the role of military clauses in rental leases.